carlvilla/Multi-CTBNCs/README.md

 ## Learning Multi-CTBNCs
 This software provides the following learning algorithms for a Multi-CTBNC.
 ### Parameter learning algorithms
-* **Maximum likelihood estimation**: assumes that the parameters are constants, seeking those values that maximize the probability of the observable data.
+* **Maximum likelihood estimation**: assumes that the parameters are constants, seeking those values that maximise the probability of the observable data.
 * **Bayesian estimation**: parameters are considered random variables, and a prior distribution is defined over them.

 ### Structure learning algorithms